DeQuincy Scott

-DeQuincy Scott (born March 5, 1978) is an American former professional football defensive tackle in the National Football League (NFL).
-He was originally signed as an undrafted free agent in 2001 out of The University of Southern Mississippi by the San Diego Chargers.
+DeQuincy Scott (born March 5, 1978) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Southern Miss Golden Eagles was signed as an undrafted free agent in 2001 by the San Diego Chargers.
 He has also played for the Tennessee Titans.

 High school

 Scott attended East St. John High School in Reserve and was a letterman in baseball and football.